 Although I do not wish a repeat of my experience and I do not wish a heart attack on anyone, I think everyone should have a metaphorical heart attack.
 An experience that takes your everyday life to the edge.
 An experience that shakes the body and soul from the roots of your everyday existence to the stratosphere of what it means to be alive.
 Unfortunately most humans will reach death without ever having such an experience in life.
 I hope you are not one of them.

 Following my heart attack, I was uncertain if I would make it to my seventieth birthday.
-I am now approaching my seventieth-first.
+I am now approaching my seventieth-fourth.
 Life is complicated.
 I had no say in my arrival to this life and will have little input if any over my departure.
 In between I dance with the joy of being alive with greater appreciation for this gift I have been given.
 This is my nature.

 Everything means something until one is dying.
 In that moment books, movies, lovers, paintings, collections of anything; suddenly, they no longer matter.
 Their prior importance and place in my life instantly disappeared.
 Their roles did not diminish, understand, they completely disappeared as if they never existed or had any importance what so ever.
 I was that close to death.